NicolasLagaillardie/mpst_rust_github/artifact.md

 ```

 The above command may take up to 15 min.
-If your command results in an error (error: could not compile `mpstthree`; signal: 9, SIGKILL: kill), this indicated that you do not have a suficient amount of RAM.
+If your command results in an error (error: could not compile `mpstthree`; signal: 9, SIGKILL: kill), this indicated that you do not have a sufficient amount of RAM.
 Make sure that your docker is configured correctly, i.e open docker settings and increase the RAM usage to 16GB.
 See instructions for [MacOS](https://docs.docker.com/desktop/mac/) and [Windows](https://docs.docker.com/desktop/windows/).

 __Note__: